Part 2, The Allies Return

 Following the slow bends of the Orne, the Germans suddenly came upon hundreds of gliders of the 6th Airborne on the ground.
 Switching on his two wing cameras, Bärwolf captured the images on film which showed RAF markings on the wings and fuselage, accompanied by the official invasion stripes of alternating black and white rows.
 Then wishing to avoid enemy fighters which were patrolling high above, the German pilots sped down the river estuary and out into the sea.
 When crossing the coast, a new spectacle came into view – a flotilla of more than 50 ships of all types.
 To Bärwolf, this was clearly the long-awaited invasion.

 If confirmation of the invasion fleet had occurred hours before the amphibious landings began, why then, did the Germans delay in sounding the alarm?

-For one, Field Marshall Hugo Sperrle, commander of Luftflotte 3 in Western Europe, doubted of the veracity of Bärwolf reconnaissance report.
+For one, Field Marshall Hugo Sperrle, commander of Luftflotte 3 in Western Europe, doubted of the veracity of Bärwolf's reconnaissance report.
 But this was not first indication of the invasion that the Germans had.
-As early as April 25, one of the last successful Luftwaffe reconnaissance flights over England had showed a concentration of no less than 264 ships at the southern English ports of Southampton and Portsmouth; in between the ships, the Germans could also make out the mulberry ports, which would serve as vital makeshift harbors in France.
+As early as April 25, one of the last successful Luftwaffe reconnaissance flights over England had showed a concentration of no less than 264 ships at the southern English ports of Southampton and Portsmouth.
+The Germans had also photographed the mulberry ports, which would serve as vital makeshift harbors in France.